armbian/documentation/docs/User-Guide_Armbian-Software/Downloaders.md

 ***

 ## Deluge purge with data folder
-This operation will remove Deluge BitTorrent server data folder
+This operation will remove Deluge BitTorrent client data folder

 **Command:**
 ~~~